microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ### Other configuration settings
 #### Onnxruntime Graph Optimization level
-OpenVINO backend performs both hardware dependent as well as independent optimizations to the graph to infer it with on the target hardware with best possible performance.
-In most of the cases it has been observed that passing in the graph from the input model as is would lead to best possible optimizations by OpenVINO.
-For this reason, it is advised to turn off high level optimizations performed by ONNX Runtime before handing the graph over to OpenVINO backend.
+OpenVINO™ backend performs both hardware dependent as well as independent optimizations to the graph to infer it with on the target hardware with best possible performance.
+In most of the cases it has been observed that passing in the graph from the input model as is would lead to best possible optimizations by OpenVINO™.
+For this reason, it is advised to turn off high level optimizations performed by ONNX Runtime before handing the graph over to OpenVINO™ backend.
 This can be done using Session options as shown below:-

 #### Python API
 ```